gsdlab/clafer/README.md

 [Clafer](http://clafer.org) is a general-purpose lightweight structural modeling language developed at [GSD Lab](http://gsd.uwaterloo.ca/), [University of Waterloo](http://uwaterloo.ca).
 Clafer can be used for modeling of static structures but has no support for modeling the change of the structures over time (behavior).
 The main goal of Clafer is to make modeling more accessible to a wider range of users and domains.

-There are many possible applications of Clafer:
+There are many possible applications of Clafer; however, two are prominent:

 1. *Domain Modeling* - aims at improving the understanding of the problem domain in the early stages of software development and determining the requirements with fewer defects.
 This is also known as *Concept Modeling* or *Ontology Modeling*.